 Where the valve is a two-damper design, an interlock would be required to prevent both dampers from being closed at the same time.
 Exhaust bypass valves may require frequent maintenance because of the hot gas environment and soot accumulation that occurs.
 For main engines, an EGE is also frequently provided before the scrubber.
-For operation with the scrubber bypassed, it is recommended to have a silencer fitted in the exhaust system.
+For operations wherein the scrubber is bypassed, it is recommended that a be silencer fitted to the exhaust system.